-- Expedite Requests: If you have a critical timing issue, you can request an expedited review.
+Expedite Requests: If you have a critical timing issue, you can request an expedited review.
 Please respect your fellow developers by seeking expedited review only when you truly need it.
 If we find you’re abusing this system, we may reject your requests going forward.

-- Release Date: If your release date is set for the future, the app will not appear on the App Store until that date, even if it is approved by App Review.
+Release Date: If your release date is set for the future, the app will not appear on the App Store until that date, even if it is approved by App Review.
 And remember that it can take up to 24-hours for your app to appear on all selected storefronts.

-- Rejections: Our goal is to apply these guidelines fairly and consistently, but nobody’s perfect.
-If your app has been rejected and you have questions or would like to provide additional information, please use the Resolution Center to communicate directly with the App Review team.
+Rejections: Our goal is to apply these guidelines fairly and consistently, but nobody’s perfect.
+If your app has been rejected and you have questions or would like to provide additional information, please use App Store Connect to communicate directly with the App Review team.
 This may help get your app on the store, and it can help us improve the App Review process or identify a need for clarity in our policies.